travestyalpha/AudioPiLightsOSC/README.md

 # AudioPiLightsOSC
-code to control my lights and Audio through OSC on the Raspberry Pi
+Code to control my lights and Audio through OSC on the Raspberry Pi Using Python 2.7 code